 The decision was a fundamental step to protect young girls from forced marriages.
-The government was given one year from the time of the court’s decision to change the existing marriage law.
-And yet, seven months after the High Court’s ruling, the Law of Marriage Act remains in place.
+Yet, more than a year after the High Court's ruling, he Law of Marriage Act remains in place.

 37% of Tanzanian girls become child brides before the age of 18.
 The power to change that statistic and outlaw child marriage in Tanzania now lies in the hands of the Parliament.
 The court’s decision was encouraging, but parliamentarians needs to act fast to protect all girls.

 We need Global Citizens to help us maintain the momentum toward ending child marriage in Tanzania, and push for Parliament to take action to repeal this harmful law.